MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/purchasing-date-calculation-for-purchases.md

 - order date + lead time calculation = planned receipt date
 - planned receipt date + inbound whse. handling time + safety lead time = expected receipt date

-If you change the order date on the line, such as when items are not available at your vendor until a later date, then the relevant dates on the line are automatically recalculated.
+If you change the order date on the line, such as when items are not available at your supplier until a later date, then the relevant dates on the line are automatically recalculated.

 If you change the order date on the header, then that date is copied to the **Order Date** field on all the lines, and all the related date fields are then recalculated.